You know how sometimes, the smell of something can trigger a flood of memories?

 Its musky, sweet fragrance reminds me of summer nights strolling through the quiet streets of Green Turtle Cay, eating ice cream and laughing with my cousins.

-When Tom and I moved to Los Angeles a decade ago, I was excited to discover that jasmine was quite common.
+When Tom and I moved to Los Angeles a decade ago, I was excited to discover that jasmine was quite common there.
 I soon learned, however, that it’s not the same as the night-blooming jasmine I know.

 The jasmine we have in California blooms continuously for a few weeks during the spring.
 It’s covered in pristine white blooms and gives off a powerful, cloying-to-the-point-of-inducing-headaches fragrance.